samuelkhong/BoomerToZoomer/README.md

 # BoomerToZoomer

 Ever wanted to sound like those TikTok Stars?
 Boomer to Zoomer" combines a user-friendly web interface with a FastAPI backend and OpenAI integration to provide users with the ability to convert their messages into Gen Z slang. **Boomer to Zoomer Translator** is a web application that leverages OpenAI's language models to convert user-inputted text into Gen Z slang.
-This README provides an overview of the project's components, functionality, and how to set it up for use.

 ## Table of Contents